tyntec/api-collection/chat-api/v2/README.md

 # Release notes

+## 2.6

+This release introduces the WhatsApp profile API.

+### Features

+#### WhatsApp profile API

+This self-service API enables you to change the following information of your WhatsApp account:

+ - logo
+ - about
+ - description
+ - e-mail
+ - address
+ - vertical
+ - websites

+The API supports patching of single / specific information if needed.

 ## 2.5

 This release introduces the first intermediate event type.
 These event types are meant for informational purposes during the message delivery processes.
 They will always be followed by a final event (_MessageStatus::failed_, _MessageStatus::delivered_, _MessageStatus::seen_).